Sign of Steering Rack Failure & Problems

 Misdiagnosis of a bad steering rack

-Symptoms that are similar to that of a bad power steering rack can also be caused by other components:
+Other components can also cause symptoms that are similar to that of a bad power steering rack:

 Tie rods / Struts / Ball Joint